 A good broker is the one who presents you with options and gives you time to think about it, not the one who asks that you make the deposit right away, regardless of the reason.
 For example, I once faces such a situation with a particular broker who insisted that I deposit money immediately because in a few days, the Brexit vote would be cast and that would affect Forex trading in a major way.
 This was true, yes, and they insisted I could make a lot of money that way.

 First, this is the same as the ‘deal is too good’ promise discussed earlier, and second, this is not what Forex trading is all about - making lots of money on one day and leaving the trade.
 Forex trading is a form of investment that requires dedication and patience, not a ‘get rich quick’ scheme.
 Such brokers only ask you to make the deposit immediately because they don’t want you to do your research, and by the time you realize you’ve fallen for a scam, it’s usually too late to back out.

 6. Start with a mini or micro account

 Mini and micro accounts are types of Forex accounts that allow you to trade only 10% and 1% of a standard 100,000-unit lot size.
 With the reduced lot size comes reduced risk and potential earnings, but it ensures you can’t lose a lot of money on a single trade, even if the broker is a scam.
 Experienced traders begin by opening mini or micro accounts when first trying out a new broker to look for any signs of a scam.
-You too should try this because it’s a sure-fire way of observing a broker’s activities in real-time.
-This accounts don’t even require a huge initial deposit, just about $50 to $100 would do it, and you will become more confident when you finally move to a standard or VIP account.
+You too should try this because it’s a surefire way of observing a broker’s activities in real-time.
+These accounts don’t even require a huge initial deposit, just about $50 to $100 would do it, and you will become more confident when you finally move to a standard or VIP account.